 Ask a hundred people who have skydived about their experience and you’ll quickly see a trend emerge.
 First-time skydivers are awed by how mind-blowing, exhilarating, soul-nourishing, life-changing (no words can capture the feeling) … the act of willingly jumping out of a plane and flying through the air at 120 miles per hour is.
 It’s blissfully magnificent.

 There are typically two types of people who decide to jump.
 Those who have had it on their bucket list for a while and those who yearn for something altogether new to wake them up, shake them up, aid in their healing, or ramp up a celebration.

-People beginning a new chapter – whether it be divorce, a loss, a diagnosis, a clean bill of health, or the end of an era – find tremendous release, reclamation and renewal from getting sky high.
-Why, exactly?
+People beginning a new chapter – whether it be divorce, a loss, a diagnosis, a clean bill of health, or the end of an era – find tremendous release, reclamation, and renewal from getting sky-high.
+Why do people skydive, exactly?
 Two powerful words: Empowerment & Perspective.

 When you take to the sky and JUMP, belly to the Earth, in complete submission to gravity and surrender to faith, you imprint your psyche with a heaping helping of I CAN.